Carter County Schools weighing learning options amid ‘slight’ COVID-19 spike in some schools

-News Channel 11’s Pheben Kassahun spoke with carter county schools about the recent up-tick in the district.
+News Channel 11’s Pheben Kassahun spoke with Carter County school officials about the recent uptick in the district.

 An elementary school in the Carter County School district has closed down due to a spike in COVID-19 cases.
-School administrators are working to keep a second wave from hitting its students.
+School administrators are working to keep a second wave from hitting their students.

-In recent weeks, multiple staff members at Cloudland Elementary School have tested positive for coronavirus, with some even in quarantine because someone in their household have tested positive.
+In recent weeks, multiple staff members at Cloudland Elementary School have tested positive for coronavirus, with some even in quarantine because someone in their household has tested positive.

 Due to the unknown, school officials have been meeting on a weekly basis with the regional health department, showcasing data from top u.s. doctors, as well as comparing state and local numbers.